waiting-for-dev/web_pipe/docs/connection_struct.md

 - `#env`: Rack's env hash.
 - `#request`: Rack::Request instance.

-Your operations must return another (or same) instance of the struct, which will be consumed by next operation downstream.
-The struct contains methods to add response data to it:
+Your operations must return another (or the same) instance of the struct, which will be consumed by the next operation downstream.

+The struct contains methods to add the response data to it:

-- `#set_status(code)`: makes it accessible in `#status` attribute.
+- `#set_status(code)`: makes it accessible in the `#status` attribute.
-- `#set_response_body(body)`: makes it accessible in `#response_body`
+- `#set_response_body(body)`: makes it accessible in the `#response_body`
   attribute.
 - `#set_response_headers(headers)`: makes them accessible in
-  `#response_headers` attribute.
+  the `#response_headers` attribute.
 Besides, there are also `#add_response_header(key, value)` and `#delete_response_header(key)` methods.

-Response in last struct returned in the pipe will be what is sent to client.
+The response in the last struct returned in the pipe will be what is sent to client.

-Every attribute and method is [fully documented](https://www.rubydoc.info/github/waiting-for-dev/web_pipe/master/WebPipe/Conn) in code documentation.
+Every attribute and method is [fully documented](https://www.rubydoc.info/github/waiting-for-dev/web_pipe/master/WebPipe/Conn) in the code documentation.

-Here we have a contrived web application which just returns as response body the request body it has received:
+Here we have a contrived web application which returns as response body the request body it has received:

 ```ruby